 How are secondary immunodeficiencies treated?

 The treatment depends on the severity in the deficiency of the immune system.
 Treatment of the underlying cause often leads to improvement of the condition.
-Patients are typically followed by their usual physician: the allergist-immunologist may be consulted in certain cases.
+Administration of immunoglobulins and antibioprophylaxis may also be useful in some cases.